rtablada/tutorials/guides/contact-book/contact-list-component.md

 Now we have two copies of the Zoey contact, but this isn't what we really wanted.
 Instead we want to show a `ContactItem` for every object in our `this.contacts` array.
 To do this, we'll need the value of each item as we loop through the array using the `each` helper.
-In Handlebars block helpers can yield variables back to our template similar to arguments in JavaScript callback functions.
+In Handlebars block helpers can yield variables back to our template similar to arguments in JavaScript closure functions.
 To use these values we need to add `as ||` to our `each` loop.
-Let's call this yielded value `contact` since it will contain a single contact from our array:
+Let's call this yielded variable `contact` since it will contain a single contact from our array:

 ```handlebars {data-filename="app/templates/components/contact-list.hbs" data-diff="+4,-5"}
 <div>